Want to make DuckDuckGo the default search engine in Chrome or on your Chromebook? It’s not obvious how to do it, but we’re here to show you.

 A DuckDuckGo Chrome extension is also available.
 Installing this will add a button to the browser toolbar that shows a pop-over search box when clicked.
 Installing it also offers an option to see Answers from the alternative search engine embedded in Google and Bing search result pages, too.

-You should also learn how to take advantage of it’s unique features, like !Bangs.
-These offer an easy way to search specific websites or for specific content.
+!Bangs.
+Bangs offer an easy way to search specific websites or for specific content.

-There’s no !Bang for OMG!
-Chrome! but our sister site OMG!
-Ubuntu! can be searched using the !OMG or !OMGU bangs followed by a search term.
-For example:
+For example, our sister site OMG!
+Ubuntu! can be searched using the !OMG or !OMGU bangs followed by a search term, like so:-

-See the following page for a full list of !Bangs available.
+The following page has a full list of !Bangs available:-